 - Notepad.Always be ready to write down an idea or some thoughts.
 Some people carry small paper notepads; others may use their cell phones or iPads.
 You can even send yourself a text message or email.
 Take advantage of waiting times, in the doctor or dentist office, in long slow lines, at the airport, flying, etc. Take advantage of these times to get some of your target writing done.

 - Environment.
 Find or create a personal space that allows effective writing, free of the usual distractions—and those electronic ones.
-There is always time to check your e-mail account when you’ve met your appointment with writing.
+There’s always time to check your e-mail account after your appointment with writing.
 Don’t allow “Ding!
 You’ve got mail” to distract you.
 Turn it off!
 If soothing music helps, turn it on.
 If you’re better with silence, try to eliminate as many noise sources as you can.
 Set your phone to DND (Do Not Disturb) or to airplane mode.

 - Accountability buddy.
 Some people find success using someone to hold them accountable as they develop their writing habit.
 This can often work both ways.
 For example, you help me reach my goals and I’ll help you achieve yours (they may be different goals).
 Plan to check in with each other on a regular scheduled basis.
 An accountability buddy is usually free, but the concept can really work.
 And don’t forget to reward yourselves as you meet milestones (e.g., finishing a chapter, getting an editor, publishing).
 Gilbert & Sullivan said “Let the punishment fit the crime.”
 By reverse logic, let the reward fit the achievement.